-ARHS Provides Update on Regional Vaccine Counts
+ARHS provides update on regional vaccine counts

-Albemarle Regional Health Services (ARHS) has provided an update on COVID-19 vaccines, lab confirmed positive COVID-19 cases, and facility outbreaks in addition to the weekly surveillance report.
+Albemarle Regional Health Services (ARHS) provided an update on COVID-19 vaccines, lab-confirmed positive COVID-19 cases, and facility outbreaks in addition to the weekly surveillance report.

-ARHS has been holding COVID -19 vaccine first and second dose clinics for the week of January 25-28th.
-Vaccine clinics will have set hours and set vaccine doses available, and will be provided on a first come, first served basis.
+ARHS has been holding COVID-19 vaccine first and second dose clinics for the week of January 25-28.
+Vaccine clinics will have set hours and set vaccine doses available, and will be provided on a first-come, first-served basis.

 The date on your card noting when your second dose is due is the suggested date you should receive your second dose.
 It can be administered after that date, or four days prior to that date.